-Another aspect that can be affected by scale length are the overtones produced.
-In simple terms, a shorter scale length results in more closely aligned overtones, giving the impression of a more focused, warmer tone as opposed to the more complex, richer sounding, shimmer produced by a longer scale guitar.
+Another aspect that can be affected by scale length is the overtones produced.
+In simple terms, a shorter scale length results in more closely aligned overtones, giving the impression of a more focused, warmer tone as opposed to the more complex, richer-sounding, shimmer produced by a longer scale guitar.

 Testing Short Scale V Standard Scale